10 Ways to Cope with Anticipatory Grief

 9. Connect with a support group

-Community support is one of the cornerstones of mental health, and there’s nothing quite like connecting with people who have first-hand experience of what you’re going through.
+Community support is one of the cornerstones of mental health, and there’s nothing quite like connecting with people who have first-hand experience with what you’re going through.
 Support groups can happen online, in person, or even over the phone, and are able to offer a unique therapeutic space where you connect and learn from others who are also grieving.

 10. Talk to your therapist

 Grief is a deep and wrenching sorrow that’s hard to navigate alone.
 In therapy, you can explore your unique experience of anticipatory grief or loss, develop healthy coping strategies to manage the complex emotions that arise, and pay tribute to your loved one.

 Connecting with an online therapist from the comfort of your own space can be a great way to build the support network you need to get through this, offering the convenience of seeking help and healing while respecting your personal space and comfort.
 Consider Calmerry, which provide accessible and professional online grief counseling services.